Useful information for customers with disabilities

 Portable dialysis machines

-United offers a wide variety of special meals, including vegan, gluten intolerant, Kosher and others.
+United offers a variety of special meals, including vegan, gluten intolerant, Kosher and others.
 Special meals are offered to United Economy® customers on flights where meals are served and to United First® and United Business® customers on flights where meals and/or snacks are served.

 Special meals are only available in select markets.
+Learn more about special meals.